EffectOrientedProgramming/book/Chapters/05_Failure.md

 // It would fail on pattern case: _: GpsException
 ```

-This produces a compiler warning because our `catchAll` does not actually catch all possible types of failure.
+This produces a compiler warning because our `catchAll` does not actually catch all possible failures.

-We should handle all the types of failures:
+We should handle all failures:

 ```scala 3 mdoc:silent
 import zio.*